- Why does UBC have a strategic plan, and what is it used for?

 Engagement is vital in this process – from students, faculty, staff, alumni and external partners.
 Many of you have already shared your thoughts.
 As the process unfolds, there will be further opportunities to share your ideas (both online and in-person).
 Learn more about how you can get involved.

-Updates will be posted on this website, and shared via campus-wide emails and on social media.
+Updates will also be posted on this website.

 If you have a question about the process, email firstname.lastname@example.org.